NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 0.94 - added support for entering/exiting Inspect mode, easy copy/paste of elements in the dev mode panel, more details in install script

+0.95 - added support for Inspector Hover mode which shows the outlines of each element on a page when using the Inspector

 ## Installation

 ### Script Setup